medic/horticulturalist-on-medic-os/README.md

  - run horticulturalist with own linux user
  - run horticulturalist with own couchdb user
  - implement random password generating (reuse concierge's?)
+ - move creating of couchdb users to the install script, not the run script.
  - run sentinel and api with their own users.